 Why is it important to have an autobias ?

-because the metal parts inside the tubes are extremely hot, the resistance value of each tube change year after year and the settings that were goods at date of purchase might not be accurate two years after.
+because the metal parts inside the tubes are extremely hot, the resistance value of each tube change year after year, and the settings that were goods at the date of purchase might not be accurate two years after.

 The reason is simple.
 The Bias reset is a process that takes around 45 seconds because our precision is of +/- 0.0001 Ampers and it takes a few dozen of seconds to reach that precision.
 On the other hand, the bias

-The process itself of our PAB can’t be more simple :
+The process itself of our PAB is simple :

-You might read is some reviews of the products we design for LUA in german magazine STEREO that the PAB autobias, called by our customer LUA GS-Autobias was invented by them.
-We want to clarify we have installed under licence our autobias in their products, but PAB autobias was designed in January 2011, released on June 2011 on Doge 5 and for the first time in November 2012 on a LUA product.
+You might read is some reviews of the LUA products we designed in particular in the German magazine STEREO that the PAB autobias, called by our customer LUA, the “GS-Autobias” was invented by LUA.
+We want to clarify we have installed under license our autobias in their products at the end of 2011, but our PAB autobias was designed in January 2011, released in April 2011 on Doge 5 for the first time, whereas for the first time in November 2011 on a LUA product.

-PLEASE NOTE THAT BIAS SETTING ARE ONLY FOR POWER TUBES, like KT88, EL34,… and not for input tubes likes 12AX7 or 12AT7 inside our preamplifier or CD player.
-All these small tubes have already traditional autobias with RC at the cathode.
+PLEASE NOTE THAT BIAS SETTING ARE ONLY FOR POWER TUBES, like KT88, EL34,… and not for input tubes like 12AX7 or 12AT7 inside our preamplifier or CD player.
+All these small tubes have already traditional autobias with cathode autobias.

 Note for users who only want a deeper knowledge :